This vegetarian moqueca features hearts of palm and plantains instead of fish. Ready in under 45 minutes.

 - Add more oil to the pan if needed, and add the onions and peppers.
 Cook, stirring occasionally, until softened and browned in places, about 7 minutes.

-- Then add the tomatoes, 3 minced garlic cloves, 1/4 teaspoon each chili flakes and salt, and a few grinds of pepper.
+- Add the tomatoes, 3 minced garlic cloves, 1/4 teaspoon each chili flakes and salt, and a few grinds of pepper.
 Cook until the tomatoes collapse and release their juices, stirring occasionally, 3 to 5 minutes.

 - Add the coconut milk and 2 tablespoons lemon juice to the pot, cover, and bring to a boil.
 Then reduce the heat, and add the hearts of palm and the cooked plantains.
 Cover and simmer gently for 10 minutes.